owulveryck/goMarkableStream/README.md

 ## How it works?

+### Full explanation

+I wrote a [blog post](https://blog.owulveryck.info/2021/03/30/streaming-the-remarkable-2.html) that explains all the wiring.
+Otherwise a summary is written here.

 ### The server loop

 - The server gets the address of the framebuffer in the memory space of the `xochitl`